Greater Richmond Region water distribution systems

-The Richmond region water system is the collection of infrastructure and government departments that provide water utility service to water customers in the Richmond metro region.
+The Greater Richmond region of Virginia has a collection of multiple infrastructure and government departments that distribute water utility service and drinking water to area residents, industry, and commercial customers.

 State

 Most funding for water system improvement projects comes from the Virginia Clean Water Revolving Loan Fund, which provides funds for water system quality improvements at a low interest rate.

 Regional

 "Water War"

-In 1987, the Henrico County Supervisors, wanting to end their reliance on buying water from Richmond, decided to construct a water treatment plant at a cost of $70 million, which eventually increased to $86 million.
+In 1987 the Henrico County Board of Supervisors, wanting to end their reliance on buying water from the independent city of Richmond, decided to construct a water treatment plant at a cost of $70 million, which eventually increased to $86 million.
 The facility was to be designed such that it could produce 35 million gallons of water a day, with a potential for expansion to 55 million gallons a day.

 Richmond was opposed to this idea, as they were expanding their plant at the time from a 96 million gallon a day (MGD) capacity to a 132 MGD capacity, and identified that the plant could be further expanded to produce 150 MGD, which would allow the system to accommodate growth in the entire metropolitan region for the foreseeable future.
 They argued that any reduction in water sales to Henrico would cause them to lose revenue, which would hamper their ability to expand the plant.
 The establishment of a new plant, they argued, would also hamper the ability of regional leaders to establish a regional water utility, which would be able to manage, coordinate,a and supply the distribution of water throughout the metropolitan region.
 Further, they argued that the project would hamper their ability to engage in a massive planned redevelopment of the downtown.

 Another point of opposition raised by Richmond city leadership was that the construction of a new water plant further upstream on the James River would drastically reduce and alter the river's flow.
 The city noted that the U.S. Army Corps of Engineers (USACE) could then limit how much water the city drew into its own plant, which would be even worse for the city.
 Henrico responded by referencing a study funded by the USACE and prepared by EA Engineering, Science, and Technology, Inc., which said that a Henricoan withdrawal of up to 55 MGD would not substantially alter the river's flow, harm fish populations or habitats, or affect recreational uses.
 Richmond leaders attacked the validity of the study in response.